Semhal22/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     - Print the title of a Star Wars movie where episode number matches a given integer
 4. Star wars Wedge Antilles
     - Prints the number of movies where some character is present
+5. Loripsum
+    - gets the contents of a webpage and stores it in a file
+6. How many completed?
+    - computes the number of tasks completed by user id.